mosaicnetworks/evm-lite-client/README.md

 By default all commands will output raw JSON unless `-f, --formatted` flag is provided.
 A connection to the node is not required unless stated in each command.

+All commands by default accept a `-c, --config` flag which allow you to provide a config file path.
+Note that if this flag is not provided for any commands run, it will take the default config file path: `~/.evmlc/config/config.toml`

 ### help

 Lists help for the specified command: